nt246/NTRES6940-data-science/analysis/lesson16-functions-part2-plus-factors.md

 By the end of today's class, you should be able to:

-* Write a simple function to automate a task
 * Describe key features of factor variables in R
 * Manipulate factor levels to improve plots of categorical data
+* Write a simple function to automate a task (we'll practice if there is time)

 <br>
 <br>